ismartcoding/plain-app/README.md

 ### Why screen mirror is not working?

 Try use the latest version of Chrome.

+### Why can't I receive the desktop notifications?

+Grant Chrome Notification Permission on Windows/Mac/Linux Go to Settings > System > Notifications & actions and make sure the Notifications option is toggled on for Chrome.

 ### I don't believe this app.